Insights

 Insights Understanding the Cost Differences Between Digital and Litho Printing

-This blog aims to explain the price difference between lithographic (litho) print and digital printing and thus why they are used for different things.
+As a printer with 30 years of experience of the industry here is a simple explanation of the price difference between lithographic (litho) print and digital printing and thus why they are used for different things.
 Some years ago, it was said that lithographic was used whenever a quality product was required.
 However, whilst litho is still the gold standard for print quality, digital has improved so much that most would struggle to see the differences in print quality.
 Now the principal difference is the economics of the two print methods

 The Basics of Litho Printing